 The plugin is now installed – but it isn’t active yet.
 You still need to activate it through the wp-admin panel.

-Log into your WordPress admin and go to Plugins -> Installed Plugins.
+Log into your WordPress dashboard and navigate to Plugins → Installed Plugins.